Sandra20022002/Sandra20022002/README.md

 ### Hi there 👋

-I'm Alexandra Balueva, Data Analyst from St Petersnurg, Russia
+I'm Alexandra Balueva, Data Analyst from St Petersburg, Russia

 - 🔭 I’m currently working on study Data Analysis projects - some of them are uploaded here